<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=548598725911645&amp;ev=PageView&amp;noscript=1">

 For more information on how to develop your communication skills, check out our full blog post: 4 Ways Sustainability Professionals Can Improve Their Communication Skills.

-Experience with Shared Leadership
+Experience with shared leadership

 While it’s common to talk about leadership skills, it’s less common to teach an approach to leadership that is focused on equity and shared responsibility for work toward a common goal.
 The future does not need cults of personality or people with “inborn” leadership qualities, it’s needs collective action and input from all parties in order to tackle increasingly complex social and environmental problems.